Robert0831/Classfication/README.md

 To test three model directly execution [test.py](https://github.com/Robert0831/Classfication/blob/main/test.py)

-To test on validation set or test set you need to change xxx to val_loader or test_loader
+To test on validation set or test set you need to change xxx to "val_loader" or "test_loader"

 ->  for batch_idx, (img,data) in enumerate(xxx):